Our virtual care option, Airrosti Remote Recovery is available nationwide.

 Many people experience calf strains during activities that involve explosive leg movements like running, jumping, or pivoting.
 A calf strain is often caused by overextending the leg or by suddenly changing direction.

 Calf strains can cause sharp pain and weakness in the back of the lower leg.
-Many calf strain injuries also produce the following symptoms:

 The muscle fibers have been stretched and irritated but are not torn.
 This grade of strain is often referred to as a “pulled muscle.”
 A pulled calf muscle is considered a mild strain, with no significant loss of strength or mobility.